 For organisations

-First things first, we’ll take your idea through our health check that covers all the important aspects about forming a group.
-Then we can use this to provide you with the right information and templates that will support you in getting started.
+We’ll take your idea through our health check, covering all the important aspects about forming a group.
+Then we’ll use this to provide you with the right information and templates to support you in getting started.

 Our bank of sample policies and templates is available to all voluntary organisations and social enterprises on request.
-They cover every aspect of running an organisation and meeting legal and other requirements, so offer reassurance as well as know-how.
+They cover every aspect of running an organisation and meeting legal and other requirements.

-As a new or evolving group you may well be considering which legal structure would suit you best.
-Thinking about a social enterprise model or would charity status be more appropriate?
-Don’t worry, we can guide you through your choices and what to do next.
+As a new or evolving group you may be considering which legal structure would suit you best - a social enterprise model or charity status, for example.
+If you’re unsure, we can guide you through all your available options.

 Start Ups FAQs